Part 4 in our series of articles about the United Kingdom’s patron saints, and the hymn traditions they represent. See For all the (patron) saints.

 John Bell puts the case for using “native tunes to articulate religious texts” in The folk-song of the Church.

 Other tunes also speak clearly of their Scottish roots – Amazing Grace (StF 440) and Kenneth George Finlay’s Garelochside (StF 647), for example – and Singing the Faith includes two series of liturgical settings, by John Bell (the St Bride Setting, StF 788-790) and one of Scotland’s most distinguished living composers, Sir James MacMillan (St Anne’s Mass, StF 784-787, complete with “scotch snaps”).

-Other Scottish writers, like John Bell, have emerged from the Iona Community – Douglas Galbraith, Leith Fisher and Kathy Galloway, but well before them came well-established hymns from Horatius Bonar, George Matheson and Scots-born James Montgomery.
+Other Scottish writers, like John Bell, have emerged from the Iona Community – Douglas Galbraith, Leith Fisher and Kathy Galloway, but well before them came quickly-established hymns from Horatius Bonar, George Matheson and Scots-born James Montgomery.
 That more hymn writers are not familiar to us may have to do with the strong Scottish tradition (still current in some denominations, mainly in the Highlands) that nothing but scripture should be sung in church.
 Hence the rich tradition of Scottish metrical psalms, the most famous of which is unarguably The Lord’s my shepherd (StF 480).